primercuervo/Documentation_test/tutor8.rst

 Grouping the terms in green give: !a X b X !d

 Grouping the terms in red give: a X d

-Grouping the terms in red give: a X c
+Grouping the terms in blue give: a X c

 The result is f = (!a X b X !d) + (a X d) + (a X c)